-The voters cast their ballots and thus it came to pass that the president was not re-elected.
+→ EXAMPLE The voters cast their ballots and thus it came to pass that the President was not re-elected.

-This would be a much better alternative:

-The voters cast their ballots and the president was not re-elected.
+The above sentence is clearly too wordy.
+A much better alternative would be: The voters cast their ballots and the President was not re-elected.